wechaty/docusaurus/README.md

 * Embed the photo & video before publishing, save all external file to the blog `/download/2017` directory.

 #### 3. Add `<!-- more -->` Section
-Add `<!-- more -->` section for your abastrac part, it will show on the blog homepage.
-If you don't add this section, blog homepage will show all your blog content, which all of us don't expect.
+Add `<!-- more -->` section for your abstract part, it will show on the blog homepage, or the blog homepage will show all your blog content.

 #### 4. Just Commit Related Files
 Please do not commit unrelated files.